knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 ## Setup

 The server setup which acts as a background for all this, is a fairly complex one.
 Amedia runs the digital parts of 79 local, small and large, newspapers in Norway.
 This means 151 app servers (excluding the cms servers, which are 246 alone) of which 39 are running Varnish instances with differing configurations.
 Note these are physical or virtual machines running multiple apps,spread across 10 different environments.
+This system has roughly 6.5M page views (that is the pages, not all the individual resources like css/js, images and so on), and the sustained throughput of the front varnishes during the day is about 90 Mbps of traffic.

 Every piece of data, except app <-> database communication, runs over HTTP and through the varnish caches.
 There is caching in every step of the architecture and thus arise the need to finely tune the cache times, the cache headers and the tools to invalidate on a course or fine grained level.